Work With Us

 Do I need an Ochre Card (Northern Territory Working with Children Clearance)?

 Yes.
-You must provide a copy of this, or an invoice showing that you have applied.
+You must provide a copy of the Ochre Card.
 SAFE NT currently have delayed processing times, so we encourage applicant's to organise their Ochre Card ASAP to avoid delays in employment.
 If you are successful in being employed, Tangentyere can reimburse the cost of applying for an Ochre Card.

 Do I need a Police Check (Criminal History Clearance)?